 How long should the recruitment funnel take from start to finish?

-The U.S. average time to fill is approximately 44 days (SHRM, 2025), with the average time to hire at 41 days (SHRM, 2025).
-However, teams using AI-powered recruiting tools report 2-3x faster hiring (Josh Bersin Company, 2025).
+The U.S. average time to fill is approximately 41–44 days (SHRM, 2025).
+High-performing teams are shortening that.
+According to the Employ 2026 Recruiting Benchmarks Report, average time-to-fill dropped from 67.7 days to 63.5 days year-over-year.
+Initial screening time also fell from 8.3 to 7.2 days.
+Teams using AI-powered recruiting tools report 2-3x faster hiring (Josh Bersin Company, 2025).
 Pin users fill positions in approximately 2 weeks - about 65% faster than the national average.

 What causes the most candidate drop-off?